High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Differential-algebraic nature of the semi-discretised system

 \subsection{Index of the algebraic equations}

 The presence of algebraic equations usually brings in various types of additional difficulties in the numerical resolution of the system of equations.
 A useful mathematical criterion, the ``index'', is used to classify the different types of algebraic equations and is essential in order to chose the proper numerical method.
 It is defined as the number of times a given algebraic equation must be differentiated with respect to time to obtain a differential equation for the corresponding algebraic variable \cite{Petzold_DAE}.
-Algebraic equations obtained via singular perturbations are generally of index 1, therefore following the reasoning of Section \ref{section:analogy_singular_perturbation} we expect $T_\surface$ and $Y_{\surface,\indexspecies}$ to be defined by index 1 algebraic equations.

-We can verify that it is indeed the case by deriving our discretised equations \cref{eq:contraintes:energy,eq:contraintes:species,eq:contraintes:rhou_interface,eq:contraintes:rhou} with respect to time.
-We see that terms in $\derivshort{T_\surface}{t}$, $\derivshort{Y_{\surface,\indexspecies}}{t}$ and $\derivshort{\massflux_\indexcell}{t}$ appear, and that an explicit expression can be obtained for each of them.
-Therefore the index is 1.
-Note that when differentiating equation \cref{eq:contraintes:rhou} with respect to time, the second-derivative $\derivshort{\rho_\indexcell}{tt}$ appears.
+Deriving our discretised Equations \cref{eq:contraintes:energy,eq:contraintes:species,eq:contraintes:rhou_interface,eq:contraintes:rhou} with respect to time, terms in $\derivshort{T_\surface}{t}$, $\derivshort{Y_{\surface,\indexspecies}}{t}$ and $\derivshort{\massflux_\indexcell}{t}$ appear, and manipulations lead to explicit expressions for each of them.
+Apart from exceptional cases which we never encountered in practice, the denominators in these expressions will never be zero, thus the obtained ODEs are well-posed and the index of the original DAE system is 1.
+Note that when differentiating Equation \cref{eq:contraintes:rhou} with respect to time, the second-derivative $\derivshort{\rho_\indexcell}{tt}$ appears.
 It can however be expressed by differentiating the ideal gas law and the other conservation equations.